SAREC-Lab/sedrones/pages/mydoc/mydoc_homework.md

 a deduction of up to 10 points.
 Anyone failing to participate in a specific deliverable without explanation to the instructor could receive zero points for that deliverable.

-## Homework feedback
+## Homework feedback and constraints

+All homework must be turned in on time unless you have an excused reason (e.g., illness or a time-consuming job interview) for a late submission.
+Unexecused late assignments will be graded at 50% if turned in within one week.
  All grades and feedback will be committed to a feedback.txt file in your private github repository.
+You should receive feedback within one week of your submission.
+If you do not see feedback, and you turned your homework in on time, it is your responsibility to notify the instructor.

 ## Grade Assignments